ataraFrieman/Async-job-service/README.md

-There is a model called rabbitmq this is basically the model through which i connect and save the messages in queque it holds a boot and create chanel function and the execution function of the messages
+There is a model called rabbitmq this is basically the model through which i connect and save the messages in queque it holds a arr and create chanel function and the execution function of the messages

 -------------------------------------------------------------